 I've also experienced a different kind of intolerance.

-I could call it Uncle Tom and the N word by progressives, by liberals.
+I get called Uncle Tom and the N-word by progressives, by liberals.

-Our Constitution opens with words as straight as it sounds, we the people.
+Our Constitution opens with the words as train as it sounds.

 It's us.